Sakshi1155/module3p3/README.md

 ### Frontend Setup
 1. Create an `index.html` file for the frontend layout.
-2. Create a `style.css` file for basic styling.
+2. Create a `styles.css` file for basic styling.
 3. Create a `script.js` file for interaction with the deployed smart contract using your contract ABI and address.

 ## Usage